 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 California Health Kids Survey Survey participation for spring 2020 is 10% Increase participation to 85% of eligible student completion of CHKS annually.
 Student, Staff, and Parent (LCAP) Survey 2020-21 LCAP Survey: 60 participated 55 students 3 staff 2 parents Increase participation to 100% annually.
-Increase parent participation in school events such as School Site Council Meetings.
-1. Increase participation in parent meetings by 3 to 4 parents attending meetings.
-Increase parent participation in English Learner Advisory Council Meetings Current level of participation is 1%.
-Increase parent participation in English Learner Advisory Council meetings by 5%
+Increase parent participant in school events such as ELAC and SSC Current level of participation is 1 to 2 parent attending ELAC and SSC meetings.
+Increase participation in parent meetings by 3 to 4 parents attending meetings.

 Action # Title Description Total Funds Contributing 1 Therapy Travels Service Contract This action supports a full time Mental Health Therapist who will provide a multi-tiered level of mental health services and resources to staff, families, and students.
-A concentrated effort will be made to support students with special needs, Foster Youth, low income students and English Learners because of their various challenges and experiences. \$198,050.00 Yes
+A concentrated effort will be made to support students with special needs, Foster Youth, low income students and English Learners because of their various challenges and experiences. \$198,050.00 Yes 2 Community and Parent Engagement This action will Improve community outreach and recruitment, including family and community engagement events at all OYA sites. \$7,000.00 No 3 Foster Youth Services Manager This action provides a Foster Youth Intake Manager who will collaborate with the Department of Child and Family Services (DCFS) \$89,232.00 Yes

-Action # Title Description Total Funds Contributing 2 Community and Parent Engagement This action will Improve community outreach and recruitment, including family and community engagement events at all OYA sites. \$7,000.00 No 3 Foster Youth Services Manager This action provides a Foster Youth Intake Manager who will collaborate with the Department of Child and Family Services (DCFS) for educational liaison support; researches, coordinates, and assesses educational progress in accordance with State mandates and district reform, and school development planning; provides technical and planning services for implementation of data-driven programs and projects; serves as a resource to program representatives for special assignments; conducts special studies and in-service training programs. \$89,232.00 Yes 4 Resource Link This action is a measurement tool, tracking system, and process to identify the barriers faced by students, especially students of special needs, Foster Youth, low income students and English Learners because of their various challenges and experiences.
+Action # Title Description Total Funds Contributing for educational liaison support; researches, coordinates, and assesses educational progress in accordance with State mandates and district reform, and school development planning; provides technical and planning services for implementation of data-driven programs and projects; serves as a resource to program representatives for special assignments; conducts special studies and in-service training programs.
+4 Resource Link This action is a measurement tool, tracking system, and process to identify the barriers faced by students, especially students of special needs, Foster Youth, low income students and English Learners because of their various challenges and experiences.
 Conduct a student needs assessment at enrollment/orientation and connect students to appropriate resources, services, community organizations. \$23,919.00 Yes